ecomol/RSE/README.md

 Bug fixation reports:

 2018-10-13:

-1, Pred.Qk.BW and Pred.Fk.BW has been modified to restrict the loop runs from 1 to min(i,kmax) to avoid potential NA issue 2, in Pred.abundance.rare function, k.show has been supplied for functions Pred.Fk.BW and Pred.Fk.unweighted
+1, Pred.Qk.BW and Pred.Fk.BW has been modified to restrict the loop runs from 1 to min(i,kmax) to avoid potential NA issue.

+2, in Pred.abundance.rare function, k.show has been supplied for functions Pred.Fk.BW and Pred.Fk.unweighted.

 -------------------------------------------------------------------------------